 - 1/2 teaspoon salt

-- Preheat oven to 350 degrees.
-Line a greased 13×9 inch pan with parchment paper and lightly grease the paper.
+- Preheat your oven to 350 degrees.
+Grease a 9 inch loaf pan and set aside.

-- Bake at 350 for 35 to 40 minutes or until a toothpick or skewer inserted in the middle comes out mostly clean with no liquid batter on it, though a few moist crumbs are fine.
+- Bake at 350 degrees for 60 to 65 minutes or until a skewer inserted into the middle comes out clean.
+A small bit of moist crumb is ok; liquidy is NOT.

 Copyright Notice: From Cupcakes To Caviar images and original content are copyright protected.
 Please do not publish these materials anywhere without prior permission.